-When I share photos on this blog, I try to do so in a way that is beautiful without altering them too much.
+When I share photos on this blog, I try to do so in a way that is without altering them too much.
 I want them to be real.
-My outfit photos in particular are a process of taking over 50 photos with Mr Suger at the helm to select 8 or so that are selected to be edited to go on the blog.
-We often crop out unfortunate things or wade through the most-awkward situations all in the name of getting a decent photo.
+My outfit photos, in particular, are a process of taking over 50 photos with Mr Suger at the helm to select 8 or so that are selected to be edited to go on the blog.
+We often crop out unfortunate things or wade through the most awkward situations, all in the name of getting a decent photo.

 The not everything is as it seems factor was stepped up a notch this week when we met up with our wedding photographer.
-Our plan to get some updated family photos nine years on with Bambi of Photography by Bambi was hatched a few months ago with a brief of something a little more urban please, no couple in the long grass photos.
+Our plan to get some updated family photos with Bambi of Photography by Bambi was hatched a few months ago.
+It had been nine years since our last shoot.
+So, with a brief of something a little more urban, please, no couple in the long grass photos.

 Our first stop in the photo adventure ended up being our last.
-Mr Suger does some maintenance on an old building through his business, so we let ourselves in the back, back way.
+Mr Suger maintains an old building through his business, so we let ourselves in the back, back way.
 Inside we found a wonderland of backgrounds, peeling paint, exposed brick, smashed walls and, well, giant piles of pigeon poo.
-Deserted for a number of years, the pigeons had made the huge old buildings and enclosed courtyards home.
+Deserted for many years, the pigeons had made the huge old buildings and enclosed courtyards home.

 We laughed as Bambi snapped photos with beautiful natural light while we balanced carefully to avoid stepping into literal mounds of poo the length of the building.
-We joked that my brother, with a small phobia of birds, would hate this place as they flapped about over our heads.
+With a small phobia of birds, we joked that my brother would hate this place as they flapped about over our heads.
 Eeek!
 Mr Suger hatched a plan to lure him back to freak him out.
-I shook my head but knew my sister Amanda Claire and Dean’s wife Jess, would love it.
+I shook my head but knew my sister Amanda Claire and Dean’s wife Jess would love it.

-Finally, on our way out, Bambi and I were discussing how the building would make an awesome venue or new studio for her, and she asked me to stop in a piece of dappled light.
-I turned my face, we posed me up and she snapped away.
-Flicking to look quickly at the back of her camera, she said ‘oh they look good..
+Finally, on our way out, Bambi and I discussed how the building would make an awesome venue or new studio for her, and she asked me to stop in a piece of dappled light.
+I turned my face, we posed me up, and she snapped away.
+Then, flicking to look quickly at the back of her camera, she said, ‘oh, they look good..
 WAIT, is that a dick and balls on the wall behind you!?.”

-I turned, squinted into the semi-darkness and sure enough, on the wall in almost the exact same coloured paint as the wall was a dick and balls.
-I feel like I should say penis to be all PC, but this was an urban photo shoot, so dick it is.
+I turned, squinted into the semi-darkness and sure enough, on the wall in almost the same coloured paint as the wall was a dick and balls.
+I should say penis to be a little more sensitive, but this was an urban photoshoot, so dick it is.
 Haha.
-We laughed even more as I turned to the opposing wall and spotted a few choice words including the c-bomb!
+We laughed even more as I turned to the opposing wall and spotted a few choice words, including the c-bomb!
 Eeep.

-You can find Bambi at her website or on Facebook.
+You can find Bambi on her website or Facebook.